-Hebrews 13:15 says:
+Hebrews 13:15 says of Jesus:

-Christian, I ask you, how are you doing at continually offering the sacrifice of praise to God?
-What form is the fruit of your lips taking these days?
-Are you in the habit of giving thanks to the name of the Lord?
+By breaking down this verse into its three sections, we find that each section presents a different question for the Christian to answer.
+Question #1 is: “How are you doing these days at continually offering the sacrifice of praise to God?”
+Question #2 is: “What form has the fruit of your lips been taking recently?”
+And question #3 is: “Are you currently in the habit of giving thanks to the name of the Lord?”
 Truth be told, our answers to these questions probably leave much to be desired.